instaloader/instaloader/README.rst

 --comments                 Download and update comments for each post.
 This
                            requires an additional request to the Instagram server for each post, which is why it is disabled by default.
+--stories                  Also **download stories** of each profile that is
+                           downloaded.
+Requires ``--login``.
+--stories-only             Rather than downloading regular posts of each
+                           specified profile, only download stories.
+                           Requires ``--login``.

 When to Stop Downloading
 ^^^^^^^^^^^^^^^^^^^^^^^^